lautarocorfield/smart-auction/README.md

 - Partial refund system for bidders who placed multiple offers.
 - 2% commission on refunded bids (retained by the contract owner).
 - Only the owner can finalize the auction once the time is up.
+- Emergency ETH withdrawal function for the owner.

 ---